WEEFAA/tweetur/README.md

 - New invocation scheme
 - Added more helpful error messages and validators
 - Fixed bugs from previous version(1.2.4)
+- Added integration and unit testing

 ## USAGE

 Tweetur v2 introduce new configurations to your application.
 Tweetur accepts an object containing your twitter application credentials, these are necessary to identify your application.
-You have to keep in mind that you must not expose your keys publicly and store them somewhere safe such as environment variables.
+You have to keep in mind that you should not expose your keys publicly and store them somewhere safe such as environment variables.

 ```javascript